aaronbittel/BBF-Lang/README.md

 null-terminated.
 - `Bool`: 64bit integer (internally)
     - Booleans are represented as integers (0 == `false`, 1 == `true`)
+- `Array`: Contiguous space, stored as ptr + len
+    - If defined in "global" scope, then store in `.data` section
+    - If defined in "local" scope (e.g. return by a function) then stored on the stack
 - `Void`: Only used in return type annotations. `x: Void = 1` is not supported

 ### Builtin Functions